SudoPsych/Sudoku_with_GUI/README.md

 Finally, I used PyInstaller to convert all the code into a clickable desktop icon (hence why the puzzles are stored in a list instead of a .txt file).
 The text file for the puzzles is provided and that could be used instead of the .py file with a few tweaks to the code.

-his was a beginner project to get used to classes and Tkinter.
+This was a beginner project to get used to classes and Tkinter.